 Meanwhile bring plenty of salted water to a boil and cook the tagliatelle, leaving them al dente.

-Drain them into the pan with the sauce, add one or two ladles of starchy pasta water and finish cooking.
+Drain them into the pan with the sauce, add one or two ladles of the starchy pasta water and finish cooking.

 Toss your tagliatelle with sausage and mushrooms, plate and enjoy them hot.